intelshoe/algorithms/README.md

 Data Structures and Algorithms in C++ and Python3
 =================================================
-This is a place for me to practice and showcase data structures, algorithms, and other important concepts using Python3.
+This is a place for me to practice and showcase data structures, algorithms, and other useful concepts using Python3.
 The project-euler folder contains my solutions to the math challenges on <a href="https://projecteuler.net/">projecteuler.net</a>.